basantgit/Ansible-Project/README.md

 bash
 Copy
 pip install six
-2. Verify Ansible is using Python 3
+2. Verify Ansible is using Python3

 It appears from the error output that Ansible might be using Python 3, so you should ensure that Python 3 is correctly configured and the necessary modules are installed.
 You can verify the Python version being used by Ansible with the following command:

 bash